DanHausen/DanCode/README.md

 # DanCode
-This is some code I´ve worked on (sorry, you can´t use)
+I am Dan Hausen, I am a passionate Game Developer, and this is some code I have worked on

+(sorry, you can´t use)